eliranmal/modulog/README.md

 LOG_LEVEL='debug'
 # this will switch on trace, success and dir all together
 LOG_LEVEL='trace|success|dir'
-# this will switch on messages with level 2 and above (i.e. success, warn and error)
+# this will switch on success, warn and error all together
 LOG_LEVEL=2
 ```